Alicisox/Airbnb-analysis/README.md

 7. [Resources](#Resources)

 ## Project Motivation
-I do this project, due to my desire to finding insight information about the rental business.
+I create this project, due to my desire to finding insight information about the rental business.
 I am curious about these 3 questions:
 1. What factors affect price fluctuations?
 2. What factors affect customer satisfaction?
 3. Can we find negative and positive reviews based on texts?